DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   Directly sets the default prefix.
 If present, this value will
 #   override the "default_type".
 #enable_respond: True
-#   Set to true to enable M118 and RESPOND
+#   Set to `True` to enable M118 and RESPOND
 #   extended G-Code commands.
-The default is true.
+The default is `True`.
 ```

 ### [exclude_object]

+This module is enabled by default in DangerKlipper!

 Enables support to exclude or cancel individual objects during the printing
 process.